-Tuition fee for students enrolled in any of the Doctorate Programs is QR 1,250 per credit hour.
+Tuition fees for students enrolled in any Doctorate Program are QR 1,250 per credit hour.

-Arabic for Non-Native speakers Program Students Tuition fee for students enrolled in the Arabic for Non-Native Speakers Program is QR 600 per credit hour.
+Students enrolled in the Arabic for Non-Native Speakers Program

+Tuition fees for students enrolled in the Arabic for Non-Native Speakers Program are QR 600 per credit hour.

-Tuition Fees Refund Policy Students who drop one or more courses, or withdraw from the semester after the add and drop period, are subjected to the penalties shown in the following table.
+Tuition Fees Refund Policy

+Students who drop one or more courses, or withdraw from the semester after the add/ drop period are subject to the following penalties: